 Due to the advantages listed above

 You no longer want to pay the huge costs associated with AODA

 You don’t want to do rehab again.

-Increased financial cost to client.
+The increased financial cost to the client.